Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - Starting a hosted, web-based VS Code editor

 Once the codepsace has been created and started you should see a hosted web-based version of VS Code with your forked repository set up!
 Just a couple more things and we're ready to start.
+### Verify Your Anaconda Environment is Activated

+During the codespace setup we created an Anaconda environment named `snowflake-demo`.
+And when VS Code started up it should have automatically activated the environment in your terminal.
+You should see something like this in the terminal, and in particular you should see `(snowflake-demo)` before your bash prompt.

 <!-- ------------------------ -->
 ## Setup Snowflake